What is a Whistleblower: Everything You Need to Know

 The FCA includes provisions encouraging private citizens to bring lawsuits against others thought to be committing fraud against the government.
 As an extra inducement, the whistleblower could be offered a percentage of whatever was recovered from the fraudsters.

-The FCA is still established law today, and is frequently referenced, but it has evolved over the years.
+The FCA is still an established law today and is frequently referenced, but it has evolved over the years.

 Whistleblowers are called “relators” under the FCA.
 A relator would file a case in federal court (in secret) and provide the government a copy of the case.
 The government has 60 days for reviewing the case.
 It can decide if the case is worthy and has merit.
 If the government decides it is a worthy case, they can have the case unsealed.
 The case is then brought against the defendant.
 In that case, the government and the relator work together as co-plaintiffs.

 If the government decides they don’t want to be involved, the relator can proceed to bring the case on his own behalf without government support.

 A successful FCA case can bring the relator a bounty of 15-25 percent of the claim settlements.
 This depends on how much the relator’s actions contributed to the success of the case.

 Additionally, public sector whistle-blowers are protected under the WPA.
 The Whistleblower Protection Act defends federal employees from retaliatory acts by the government.
 Once the claim has been made, the government can’t take any personnel actions against the whistleblower.
 The WPA became law in 1989.
 It was recently revised through the Whistleblower Protection Enhancement Act of 2012.